lod-online/collab/docs/github.md

 ## Logging into Github

 1. Go to [Github Login](https://www.github.com/login/)
-2. Enter username and password
+2. Enter username and password (ask if you don't know)

 ## Accessing the Files